Richmond, British Columbia: Government

-Richmond votes regularly for conservative or centrist parties, and is a stronghold for the BC Liberal Party.

 Municipal

 Richmond's municipal council is elected using an at-large electoral system.

 Like Vancouver, but unlike most cities in British Columbia, Richmond runs on a political system of locally based political parties, or slates.
-For the most part, however, their organization is weak and they may collapse or change names from one election to another.
+For the most part, however, their organization is weak, and they may collapse or change names from one election to another.

 Local government includes a 9-member city council and a 7-member school board.
 City council consists of a mayor and 8 councillors.
 The current mayor of Richmond is Malcolm Brodie, who is serving his 6th term as mayor.
 The last elections were held in October 2018.

 In the 2018 city elections, the RCA (Richmond Citizen's Association) party, the Richmond First party, and the RITE Richmond party all won 2 seats, the Richmond Community Coalition won one seat, and there is one independent.
 On the Richmond Board of Education, the Richmond Education Party won three seats, the Richmond First Party won two seats, and there are two independents.

 Provincial

-In the Legislative Assembly of British Columbia, Richmond is a stronghold of the BC Liberal Party.
-In the most recent provincial election in 2020, the NDP flipped three of Richmond's four electoral districts (Richmond South Centre, Richmond-Queensborough, and Richmond-Steveston).
+In the Legislative Assembly of British Columbia, Richmond was historically a stronghold of the BC United Party until the 2020 provincial election where the BC NDP flipped three of Richmond's four electoral districts (Richmond South Centre, Richmond-Queensborough, and Richmond-Steveston).

+In the most recent provincial election in 2024, three electoral districts (Richmond Centre, Richmond-Bridgeport, Richmond-Queensborough) elected members from the BC Conservatives, and Richmond-Steveston elected a member from the BC NDP.